M.A. (Ancient Indian History Culture & Archaeology)

 Pedagogy

 Teaching-learning occurs in a combined lecture and seminar format.
 For courses in Rock-cut Architecture, learning is site-based and students are encouraged to explore different ways of seeing, as we equip them with tools that help them engage with any site of ancient heritage thereafter.
-Students also have the opportunity to select electives from the M.A.
-(Buddhist Studies) programme, to broaden their understanding of Indian religious texts and history.
+There is an emphasis on site-based learning for our elective courses concerning the study of art and architecture, and students are encouraged to explore different ways of seeing as well as reading architectural forms.
+We equip our students with methodological tools that prepare them to engage with any heritage site thereafter.
+As our programmes are multidisciplinary, covering a broad range of themes, our students have the opportunity to select electives from other Masters programmes of the institute, to broaden their understanding of ancient languages, comparative religion, and Indian history.
+Offered with an extensive range of workshops, public lectures, internship opportunities, student seminars, and field visits, this programme allows the students to shape their degree around the areas that interest them the most.
 Assessment occurs throughout the semester and most courses require an end-semester essay instead of an examination.

 Curriculum